abhijethi/mppconverter-java/README.md

 ## Getting Started

     * mvn clean package

-__under jetty configuration, we can add our OAUTH_CLIENT_KEY and OAUTH_CLIENT_SECRET into the system properties (see pom.xml -- jetty plugin configuration); By default the application will look into system environment variable if those environment cannot be found then it will look into system properties.
-This is usefull for development purposes without having to setup the OS environment variables__
+_under jetty configuration, we can add our **OAUTH_CLIENT_KEY and OAUTH_CLIENT_SECRET** into the system properties (see pom.xml -- jetty plugin configuration)._

+_By default the application will look into system environment variable if those environment cannot be found then it will look into system properties.
+This is usefull for development purposes without having to setup the OS environment variables_

 	* mvn jetty:run